agility/agility-cms-app-sdk/README.md

 You need to have an Agility instance and be comfortable writing JavaScript.
 You'll also need to deploy your app to a publicly accessible endpoint and register it in Agility CMS.

 ### What is in an App?
-An App will contain a page with an `AppConfig` and one or more custom UI's that will integrate with Agility CMS.
+An App will contain a page with an `AppConfig` (which informs Agility CMS about the functionality of your app) and one or more custom UI's that will integrate with Agility CMS.

 - **AppIndex** - This is your HTML page that will contain logic to show your UI component based on what App Location the CMS is requesting (i.e. `AppConfig`, `CustomField`, or `Flyout`)
 - **AppConfig** - The component responsible registering the App in the CMS and establishing what user-definied `configValues` can be set.